Accommodation

 In the summer – daylight savings times – Tours are from 5-7pm – sunset tour

-The rest of the time (when the weather isn’t so hot) – Tours are from 2- 4pm
+The rest of the time (when the weather isn’t so hot) – Tours are at 3pm

 Sometimes private tours are available by arrangement, but they are more expensive.